Rimini–San Marino railway: Bombing and closure

 The railway line in Rimini's city centre was damaged by Allied aerial bombardment on 26 and 27 November 1943.
 Two bombs that struck the Rimini Marina depot did not detonate.
 From then, the route was shortened to a flagman's booth by the Via Flaminia, which was reclassified as a stop.

 On 26 June 1944, the railway was damaged by the Allied bombing of San Marino between Domagnano and Valdragone.
 Trains continued to run regular services between Domagnano and Rimini Colonnella until 4 July 1944.
 On 11 July 1944, the final locomotive and carriages were sheltered in the Cà Vir tunnel to save them from further bombings.

 Even before the railway's closure, the tunnels had become shelters for refugees from Italy, with mezzanines installed to increase their capacity.
 An official report noted the poor breathability in an 850 m section in Valdragone, in which 3,000 refugees sheltered.
 Two children died in a stampede at a tunnel in Serravalle on 6 September 1944.
 Meanwhile, the trains were used as hospitals, including during an outbreak of typhus in autumn 1944, after San Marino's liberation.

 After the war, amid uncertainty about whether the line would be rebuilt, the railway line and rolling stock were expropriated by local residents.
 In 1948, the post-war Italian government declared that it was not obliged to rebuild the line as a result of the fascist regime's agreements.
 It was ultimately decided to replace the railway line with the SS72 state road and San Marino Highway.
 The Italian section was completely dismantled between 1958 and 1960.
 Much of the route between Rimini and Cerasolo was either turned into local roads or returned to farmland.
 In San Marino, the embankment between Serravalle and Domagnano was renovated into a pedestrian path through a public park, Parco Laiala.

 Despite the railway's closure, it has never been officially decommissioned: a 1953 bilateral agreement between the Italian and Sammarinese governments describes the railway as "suspended" by the Second World War.

 Partial restoration

 On 10 June 2011, the Associazione Treno Bianco Azzurro (White-Blue Train Association) was founded to conserve the history of the railway line and promote its reopening.
 Two days earlier, two convoys were extracted from inside the Montale tunnel after 68 years.

 In 2012, an 800 m section of the railway was restored in the City of San Marino, running from near the old station at Piazzale della Stazione to near Via Napoleone.
-An original Carminati & Toselli AB-03 electromotive, which was preserved in the Montale tunnel, was taken to Rome, where it was restored and refurbished.
+An original Carminati & Toselli AB-03 electric railcar, which was preserved in the Montale tunnel, was taken to Rome, where it was restored and refurbished.
 The first tourist heritage railway ran on the restored section on 21 July 2012.
 The railway opens for scheduled visits and rides during holiday seasons.